tamersp25/docs/docs/glossary.md

 # Glossary of Terms

-This section includes definitions of common words and phrases that you will encounter in the **Engines** section.
+This section includes definitions of common words and phrases that you will encounter when learning about aiWARE.

 #### Adapter
-> A docker container that ingests data from an external source and provides the extract, transform, load (ETL) logic to import that data into aiWARE.
+> A [docker](#docker) container that ingests data from an external source and provides the extract, transform, load (ETL) logic to import that data into aiWARE.
-Data may be in the form of a file or stream.
+Data may be in the form of a file or [stream](#stream-engine-mode).
+More information can be found in the [adapters](adapters/) section of this site.

 #### Aggregator Engine
-> A docker container that collects related data to organize it.
+> A [docker](#docker) container that collects related data to organize it.
-**Aggregator Engines** process the output from one or more engines.
+**Aggregator Engines** process the output from one or more other engines.

 #### aiWARE
 > The brand name of Veritone's AI operation system (or platform).

 #### API
+> An API specifies how software components can be interacted with programmatically.
-> Veritone's primary application programming interface (API) is a GraphQL REST interface.
+Veritone's primary application programming interface (API) is a [GraphQL](#graphql) interface.
-Basically, an API specifies how software components should interact.
+It is located at https://api.veritone.com/v3/graphql and can be accessed just like other HTTP APIs (e.g. REST) with POST requests.
+More information can be found in the [APIs](apis/) section of this site.

+#### Application
+> In aiWARE, a bundle of software that can be installed into an organization and provisioned to users.
+An application usually has a URL, may call aiWARE's [API](#api), may process ingest data using [adapters](#adapter) or process data using [engines](#engine), and may define particular data structures through [schemas](#schema).
+More information can be found in the [applications](applications/) section of this site.

 #### Build
-> An uploaded docker container containing the code for a particular version of an [engine](#engine).
+> An uploaded [docker](#docker) container containing the code for a particular version of an [engine](#engine).

 #### Capabilities
-> Abilities of AI with analogs to human senses and cognition: speech, text, vision, biometrics, audio, data, transformation, etc.
+> Abilities of AI with analogs to human senses and cognition (e.g. natural language processing, object detection, face recognition).

 #### Classification
-> The act of determining to what group a certain observation belongs.
+> In data science, the act of determining to what group a certain observation belongs.
 For example, determining if an image is of an object, animal or person.

 #### Cognition